ysndr/MSc-Thesis/chapter/evaluation.md

 ### Qualitative

-As outlined in [@sec:qualitative-study-outline], the qualitative study consists of two parts conducted before and after an introductory workshop.
+As outlined in [@sec:qualitative-methods], the qualitative study consists of two parts conducted before and after an introductory workshop.
 The pre-evaluation aimed to catch the users' expected features and behaviors, while the main survey asked users about their concrete experiences with the NLS.

 #### Pre-Evaluation

-In the initial free assessment of expected features (c.f. [@sec:expected-features]) the participants unanimously identified four of the six language server capabilities that guided the implementation of the project (c.f. [@sec:commands-and-notifications;@langserverorg]): Type-information on hover, automatic diagnostics, Code Completion and Jump-to-Definition.
+In the initial free assessment of expected features (c.f. [@sec:pre-workshop-evaluation]) the participants unanimously identified four of the six language server capabilities that guided the implementation of the project (c.f. [@sec:commands-and-notifications;@sourcegraphLangserverOrg]): Type-information on hover, automatic diagnostics, Code Completion and Jump-to-Definition.

 The other two features, Find-References and Workspace/Document Symbols on the contrary were sparingly commented.
 No participant mentioned Find-References.